-It can be confusing to navigate all the available loan products being offered by banks, lenders, and online financial companies these days.
-The best way to know which loan is best for your business situation, however, is to know about each of them in advance.
+It can be confusing for small business owners to navigate all the available loan products being offered by banks, lenders, and online financial companies these days.
+The best way to know which loan is best for your business situation, however, is to explore all your options and understand the requirements and benefits of each.

 Traditional bank loans

-These are the loans people think of first when considering small business financing options for their companies.
-While not quite a cumbersome as those loan application meetings we see in old movies, they can be a complicated and often lengthy process.
-While most are agreeable to online applications, the majority still require a face-to-face meeting.
+These are the loans people tend to think of first when considering small business financing options for their companies.
+Loan applications with banks can be a complicated and often lengthy process.
+While some banks will allow you to apply online, the majority still require a face-to-face meeting.

 SBA loan programs are the cream of the crop when it comes to business financing, offering some of the lowest rates and highest dollar amounts.
 SBA lenders use the FICO SBSS score to pre-screen applicants for several of the SBA loan programs.
 You can check your FICO SBSS score before you apply with Nav’s Business Loan Builder plan.